polyaxon/polyaxon/site/docs/setup/platform/postgresql-ha.md

 ## Transaction pooling with pgbouncer

-If you are running a high load Polyaxon deployment, we suggest to use a connection pooler, e.g [pgbouncer](https://pgbouncer.github.io/).
+If you are running a high load Polyaxon deployment, we suggest using a connection pooler, e.g [pgbouncer](https://pgbouncer.github.io/).